google/syzkaller/docs/trusty/README.md

 [Trusty](https://source.android.com/security/trusty) is a set of software components supporting a Trusted Execution Environment (TEE) on mobile devices.

 This is work-in-progress, see #933.
+For now we only support testing `Trusty` via actual application ports.

 # Building kernel with Trusty IPC support